shtnkgm/wolmo-authentication-ios/README.md

 Almost all of the components have a default implementation, except for a few that are intrinsic to your app:

 * **MainViewController**: The UIViewController to show when the authentication is completed.
-This will be the entry point to your app.
+This will be the entry point of your app.
 * **LoginViewConfiguration**: Stores the logo and the color and font palettes to style the authentication login screen.
-* **SignupViewConfiguration**: Stores the color and font palettes to style the authentication signup screen, but also the URL where to find your terms and services and the textfields you want to use for signup (email and password are obligatory but username and password confirmation are optional).
+* **SignupViewConfiguration**: Stores the color and font palettes to style the authentication signup screen, but also the URL where to find your terms and services and the textfields you want to use for signup (email and password are mandatory but username and password confirmation are optional).

-There is a `AuthenticationComponentsFactory` that provides a way to use all default implementations and easily configure these 3 required elements.
+There is an `AuthenticationComponentsFactory` that provides a way to use all default implementations and easily configure these 3 required elements.

 ### Getting started

-With all we've learned, we can start playing with the framework as easily as including this following code in your `AppDelegate` class.
+With all we've learned, we can start playing with the framework just by including the following code in your `AppDelegate` class.

 ```